expo/expo/docs/pages/build-reference/troubleshooting.md

 ## Verify that your project builds and runs locally

-If the logs weren't enough to immediately help you understand and fix the root cause, it's time to try to reproduce the issue locally. **If your project builds and runs locally in release mode, it should also build on EAS Build if the following are all true**:
+If the logs weren't enough to immediately help you understand and fix the root cause, it's time to try to reproduce the issue locally.
+If your project builds and runs locally in release mode then it will also build on EAS Build, provided that the following are all true:

 - Relevant Build tool versions (eg: Xcode, Node, npm, Yarn) are the same in both environments.
 [Learn more](/build/eas-json.md#configuring-your-build-tools).
 - Relevant environment variables are the same in both environments.
 [Learn more](/build-reference/variables.md).